techidaily/site-win11/source/_posts/unveiling-the-art-of-app-migration-from-older-windows-versions.md

 ## 1\.
 Using Microsoft Account

  If you used a Microsoft account on your old PC, Windows 11 offers multiple options to back up your App list, Preferences, and use OneDrive for personal files.
-To do that, you must enable [OneDrive](https://www.makeuseof.com/what-is-onedrive/)and back up all your personal files and folders to it.
+To do that, you must enable [OneDrive](https://www.makeuseof.com/what-is-onedrive/) and back up all your personal files and folders to it.
 It will only take care of the files part but the apps and preferences are still left.
 But you must also enable the backup of these two things on your old PC before [reinstalling Windows 11](https://www.makeuseof.com/windows-11-reinstall-without-deleting-apps/) or migrating to a new PC.

  Repeat the following steps to enable apps and settings backup: